 If you are a experienced software tester then you shouldn’t have any problem writing your project details.

-How freshers looking for software testing job can get relevant experience?
+How can freshers looking for software testing job get relevant experience?

 1) The answer is simple.
-Get some experience by working on dummy projects available on internet.
+Get some experience by working on dummy projects available on the internet.
 Search for online dummy projects (e.g. Inventory management software) and download test software and all available documents.
 Follow complete testing process like: